 |Advanced Linear Systems|

-A total of 130 credits is required for the degree, of which 42 credits must be upper division.
+A minimum of 129 credits is required for the degree, of which 39 must be upper-division.

 Honors in Electrical Engineering

-- Earn a GPA of 3.50 or above in the courses required for the major.
+- Earn a minimum GPA of 3.50 in the courses required for the major;

 - Gain approval for, complete and present a design/research project prior to applying for graduation.
 The project proposal, presentation and final written report must be approved by the program faculty.